 The first-ever international work trip for woman included 14 women (which included one high school teen and two college-age young women).
 Team makeup included - Texas (2), Tennessee (6), Florida (2), Alabama (2), and Hong Kong (2).
-This group visited 14 CP churches in both Cauca Valley and Andes Presbyteries, spent one day working and interacting with the residents at Hogar Samaria, visited the Colegio Americano in Cali as well as other colegios in Andes Presbytery, met and interacted with leaders and participants in the Heads of Families program of both presbyteries, ate countless empanadas and built lasting relationships with Colombian sisters and brothers in Christ.
+This group visited 14 CP churches in both Cauca Valley and Andes Presbyteries, spent one day working and interacting with the residents at Hogar Samaria, visited the Colegio Americano in Cali as well as other colegios in Andes Presbyteries, ate countless empanadas and built lasting relationships with Colombian sisters and brothers in Christ.
 While this was not a typical "work trip," one trip member put into words the feelings of the whole team when she said on the last night in Colombia - "the work part of our trip begins when we return home."
 Plans are being developed for another Women's Work Trip in 2011, possibly to mission points in either Brazil or the Philippines.